Therian Saga review

 Therian Saga Review

-Therian Saga is an app by Virtys.
+Therian Saga is an application created by Virtys.
 Therian Saga was first published on .
-Therian Saga is currently available on the following platforms: Steam.
+The app is accessible on the following platforms: Steam.

 Therian Saga is a MMORPG that tries to stand out of the crowd by offering a compelling storytelling surrounded by a massive mathematical set of rules that define the world your hero will evolve in.
 It could be said that it borrows elements from old-time MUD games, strategy games and even tabletops RPG.